 PRINCIPAL OFFICE: DALLAS, TEXAS: (214) 670-9989 | TOLL FREE: (866) 670-9989

 It is important to remember that neglecting severe medical needs, especially mental health care, violates protections provided by the Fourteenth Amendment for pretrial detainees.
-When individuals don’t receive the mental health treatment they need, it can lead to significant psychological challenges.
+When individuals don’t receive the mental health treatment they need, it can lead to death.

 Understanding Your Rights and Legal Recourse

-At the Law Offices of Dean Malone, P.C., we advocate for individuals who were denied adequate medical care while they were in jail, including mental health services, and which resulted in serious injury or death.
+At the Law Offices of Dean Malone, P.C., we advocate for families of individuals who were denied adequate medical care while they were in jail, including mental health services, which resulted in death.
 We are passionate about addressing mental health issues in jails.
 Jails have unfortunately become the place where far too many people with severe mental health issues are housed.
+As a result, needless deaths occur.

 Inmates should not be denied necessary care while in jail.
 Denial of mental health care can occur when inmates do not receive treatment during their incarceration.
 This includes situations where individuals who were taking medication for mental health conditions at the time of admission do not continue to receive their medication while in jail.
 Additionally, individuals exhibiting symptoms of psychosis are often placed in solitary confinement, which can worsen their underlying mental illnesses.